-On Friday night I sat down to watch American Beauty again.
-It’s a really good movie, but I was curious to see how I would respond to it in light of the sexual harassment accusations levelled at its star, Kevin Spacey.
+On Friday night, I sat down to watch American Beauty again.
+It’s an excellent movie, but I was curious to see how I would respond to it in light of the sexual harassment accusations levelled at its star, Kevin Spacey.

 It’s always an interesting question, even if a little cliche these days: can you separate the art from the artist?

 By itself, that’s a purist take on something which is not nearly as simple as that.
-While our responses are our own, some art does not lend itself so easily to a personal interpretation, and in reality, there are occasions when knowledge of the artist must inform our reaction to his art.
+While our responses are our own, some art does not lend itself so easily to a personal interpretation.
+In reality, there are occasions when knowledge of the artist must inform our reaction to his art.

 Take, for a broad example, a painting by that well-known, would-be artist, Adolf Hitler.
-If you look at it purely as art it’s mediocre.
+If you look at it purely as art, it’s mediocre.
 He seems an accomplished draftsman, but there’s no inspiration or insight.
 But then who looks at a Hitler painting for its artistry?
-That piece of ‘art’ is no more than novelty.
-In fact it is the artist who gives meaning to the art, and the result is banal, if not disturbing.
+That piece of ‘art’ is no more than a novelty.
+In fact, it is the artist who gives meaning to the ‘art’, and the result is banal, if not disturbing.